Multiple Sclerosis: Complete Literature Review and Appended Hypothesis by Alex Dunedin

 - The focus of biochemistry was chosen because studying the molecules and reactions which have a regular place in the biological system produces much more stable and cogent information.

-- As a condition Multiple Sclerosis has the advantages of being a long known, well described and thoroughly documented body of knowledge which can be drawn upon to falsify, criticise and correlate.
+- As a condition Multiple Sclerosis has the advantages of being a long known, well described and thoroughly documented body of knowledge which can be drawn upon to falsify, criticize and correlate.

 - The document was written with a forensic literary methodology which tracks each statement concisely back grammatically to the original source so that phrasing can be easily compared.